MohamadAlkahil/Banking_Application/README.md

 - Subclasses of the Levels class, each representing a specific account level with its associated fee.

 ### SHA256 Class
-- A utility class for performing SHA-256 hashing, likely used for securely storing and comparing passwords.
+- A utility class for performing SHA-256 hashing.

 ### Bank Class
 - The entry point of the application.